-The CDPP is an extended programme integrating the study and practice of the Dhamma that is rooted in the Buddha’s teaching of the path to liberation.
-The programme provides an opportunity to study the texts (pariyatti), develop and cultivate our experiential understanding of the teaching (patipatti) and investigate how they apply to our meditation practice and daily life, and understand what is meant by realisation (pativedha).
+The Committed Practitioners’ Programme is an integrated approach to the study and practice of the Dharma that is rooted in the Buddha’s teaching of the path to liberation.
+The opportunity to, 1) study the texts (pariyatti), 2) develop and cultivate our experiential understanding of the teaching (patipatti) and investigate how they apply to our meditation practice and daily life and 3) understand what is meant by realisation (pativedha), will orient the programme.

-It offers a number of different, yet interwoven strands within its framework – teaching, discussion, community, reflection and investigations applied in our daily lives.
-Students will have previous experience with Dharma practice, and the programme is an opportunity to learn and practice together.
-One of the intentions of this extended programme is to encourage participants to embed the teaching in every area of their lives.
+The CPP offers a number of different, yet interwoven strands within its framework – teaching, discussion, community, reflection and investigations applied in our daily lives.
+All participants will have previous experience with Dharma practice and a working knowledge of core Buddhist concepts.
+The programme is an opportunity for students to learn and practice together.
+One of the intentions of this two-year programme is to encourage participants to embed the teaching in every area of their lives.

+“When I first considered the Committed Practitioner Programme I wondered how I would fit it into a busy life.
+I asked a Gaia House teacher who knew me and the CPP.
+She had previously said of the busyness “you need to do less;” but now of the CPP programme she said, “absolutely, you should do the CPP.”
 Over the two years I have found many aspects of my life transformed by what I have learned.
 I have gone from seeing Pali and the suttas as impenetrable, to coming to love learning what they have to offer.
-The course had the added bonus of introducing me to a rich and diverse community of teachers and students.’
+The course had the added bonus of introducing me to a rich and diverse community of teachers and students.”